Analysis of Structured Deep Kernel Networks: Conclusion and Outlook

 \section{Conclusion and Outlook}

-In this work we examined how and how not to use the framework given by a deep kernel representer theorem to build powerful deep kernel models, and in particular we introduced a number of apt architectural choices that resulted in the definition of the Structured Deep Kernel Network (SDKN) setup.
-The kernel mappings realized by the SDKN approach can be interpreted as optimizable activation functions that lead to increased approximation power compared to standard neural network activation function.
-Especially the SDKN can be seen as a neural network with optimizable activation functions obeying a (deep kernel) representer theorem.
-This connection allowed to analyze the SDKN setup both with tools from kernel theory as well as with results from the analysis of neural networks.
-By means of a thorough theoretical analysis, we proved statements on the new class of kernel models and especially we derived multiple universal approximation properties.
+In this work we examined how to use a deep kernel representer theorem to build powerful deep kernel models, and in particular we introduced a number of apt architectural choices that resulted in the definition of the Structured Deep Kernel Network (SDKN) setup.
+The SDKN can be interpreted as a neural network with optimizable activation functions, governed by a (deep kernel) representer theorem.
+This formulation offers increased approximation power compared to standard neural networks.
+The analysis of SDKNs leverages tools from both kernel theory and neural network research.
+Through a rigorous theoretical investigation, we established fundamental properties of this novel class of kernel models, including several universal approximation results.
+Notably, in the deep case, the SDKN allows for asymptotically superior constructions compared to ReLU-based neural networks

 Further directions of research include the derivation of quantitative instead of only qualitative approximation statements, namely, addressing the problem of the speed of approximation for certain function classes.
-Also the closer investigation of regularization in terms of RKHS norms is part of future work. \\ Another key target is to make use of the resulting deep kernel from Equation \eqref{eq:deep_kernel} in order to enhance standard kernel methods, e.g.\ greedy kernel methods. \textbf{Acknowledgements:} The authors acknowledge the funding of the project by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC 2075 - 390740016 and funding by the BMBF under contract 05M20VSA.
+Such results exist for neural networks, e.g.\ \cite{schwabzech2023,L21}.
+Hence investigation of such quantitative approximation rate statements is a natural next step.
+Also the closer investigation of regularization in terms of RKHS norms is part of future work.
+Another key target is to make use of the resulting deep kernel from Equation \eqref{eq:deep_kernel} in order to enhance standard kernel methods, e.g.\ greedy kernel methods.